 In this case, there’s also something to be had if you choose a lower resolution camera.
-Aside from the Mavic Mini, the Hubsan H122D X4 Storm and the Eachine E58 Foldable RC Drone Quadcopter are both contenders in this category.
+Aside from the Mavic Mini, the Hubsan X4 H122D and the Eachine E58 Foldable RC Drone Quadcopter are both contenders in this category.

 Our top 6 picks were carefully selected to give you a good number of options without driving you nuts.
 The choices out there can already overwhelm even the most veteran users among us.
 So, we hope that you read the reviews and found the answers to your questions.